Excited Kids' Show Host

 - Canadian TV seems to favor quieter, more laid-back kid-show hosts: Mr. Dressup, The Friendly Giant, Fred Penner, etc. Note that Fred Rogers' first show was Canadian.

-- Greg Lee on Where In the World Is Carmen Sandiego? tended to be much more laid back than most other kids' show hosts.
+- Greg Lee on Where in the World Is Carmen Sandiego? tended to be much more laid back and snarky than most other kids' show hosts.

 - One of the pioneers, Captain Kangaroo, was very low-key.